-Many dinner parties put together at the last minute come out just fine, however, in our experience a truly memorable evening requires a bit of planning; it is all in the details.
-Organization gives the hostess more time and energy to enjoy the evening, when it arrives.
+Many dinner parties put together at the last minute come out just fine, however, in our experience, a truly memorable evening requires a bit of planning; it is all in the details.
+The organization gives the hostess more time and energy to enjoy the evening when it arrives.

 Add layers of color to make your table come alive.
 A solid patterned table is also beautiful.
 Muted, tonal tables are elegant.
 Holiday tables should be festive and whimsical.

 Advanced prep allows time to layer, the table, the menu, and the mood.
 Consider the thoughts below in planning your next dinner party.
 Enjoy some of our table settings above.

 This tiered server is a great way to serve appetizers.